Boise Tire Removal

 Not all tires cost the same to dispose of:

-Passenger car tires: $3-8 per tire.
-These are the cheapest and most common.
+Passenger car tires: The cheapest and most common.
 Standard sedan, SUV, and light truck tires fall in this category.

-Light truck/SUV tires: $5-10 per tire.
-Larger and heavier than passenger tires, but still within standard processing equipment capabilities.
+Light truck/SUV tires: Larger and heavier than passenger tires, but still within standard processing equipment capabilities.

-Commercial truck tires: $10-25 per tire.
-Semi tires and large commercial vehicle tires require more handling and cost more to dispose.
+Commercial truck tires: Semi tires and large commercial vehicle tires require more handling and cost more to dispose.

-Farm/tractor tires: $15-50+ per tire depending on size.
-Large tractor tires are heavy and difficult to process.
+Farm/tractor tires: Large tractor tires are heavy and difficult to process.
+Cost goes up with size.

-Off-the-road (OTR) tires: $50-200+ per tire.
-Mining equipment, large loaders, and similar equipment have massive tires that require specialized handling.
+Off-the-road (OTR) tires: Mining equipment, large loaders, and similar equipment have massive tires that require specialized handling—the most involved end of the range.

 Drop-Off vs. Pickup Service